ense-400-capstone-appstore/capstone-appstore-server/README.md

 #
 # The result should be similar to the following:
 #   DB_DATABASE=/home/USERNAME/matryoshka-server/database/database.sqlite

+# Run the application's installation script for development
+php artisan app:install

+# OR

+# Run the application's installation script for production
+php artisan app:build

+# Done, you're ready to go!
+# Start your local server and go to 127.0.0.1:8000
+php artisan serve

 # For database visualization, it may be helpful to install one of several
 # graphical clients such as "sqliteman or "DBeaver"